Information for Authors

 Types of Contributions

 - Regular Papers (Papers).
 A Paper presents significant research, development, or application of broad computational intelligence concepts.
 Papers should present a well-rounded treatment of a problem, which places the presented solution in the context of related research work.
-The maximum length for Papers is typically 20 double-spaced typed pages with 12 point font, including figures and references.
-Submitted manuscript must be typewritten in English in single-column format.
+The maximum length for Papers is typically 10 pages of formatted text (including figures and references) in standard IEEE two-column format.
 Authors of Papers should specify on the first page of their submitted manuscript up to 5 keywords.

 - Correspondence (Letters).
 A Letter is intended to serve as a vehicle for rapid publication of less discursive material.
 It may include brief research results, comments or correction of published results, and rebuttals in connection with previous publications.
-The maximum length for Letters is 8 double-spaced typed pages with 12 point font, including figures.
+The maximum length for Letters is 6 pages in IEEE two-column format.
 Letters go through a shorter, one time (typically) review process.

 Abstract: The abstract must be a concise yet comprehensive reflection of what is in your article.
 In particular: